Introduction to Testing Mule

 AbstractEndpointTestCase).
 For details, see Unit Testing.

 After you have ensured that your setup and configuration are correct and that your customizations work correctly, verify that your system is performing as intended.
-Run Japex benchmark tests to test individual packages.
-Additionally, the Mule Profiler Pack can identify memory leaks in your customizations.
+The Mule Profiler Pack can identify memory leaks in your customizations.